 6. Eat These Special Foods To Increase Breast Milk

 Beyond the regular “healthy and balanced diet” recommendations, there are certain foods that boost milk supply naturally.
-Of course, they aren’t going to work a miracle, but every little bit helps when struggling with low milk supply.
+Of course, they aren’t going to work a miracle, but every little bit helps when struggling with a low milk supply.

 So give the following foods special attention: